markgordon22/Jerseys-for-tims/README.md

 "see product details/info"
-- Once the user clicks on a product that they like on the products page, they can click the product image or the quick view button and thye will be redirected to the product details page.
+- Once the user clicks on a product that they like on the products page, they can click the product image or the quick view button and they will be redirected to the product details page.

 ![image](userstories/userstory3.png)

 "read company description and the story behind it"
-- The user can read baout the company, their operations and the people behing Jerseys for Tims
+- The user can read about the company, their operations and the people behing Jerseys for Tims

 ![image](userstories/companyuserstory.png)